Full-Term High School

 Dates: December- April

-The KMS winter-term program is geared primarily toward student-athletes in 7th-9th grade, allowing them to pursue skiing and snowboarding excellence while maintaining a close connection to their sending schools.
+The KMS winter-term program is geared primarily toward student-athletes in 7th-9th grade, allowing them to pursue skiing and snowboarding excellence while continuing high level academics.
 Students aged 10-12 may be allowed to participate in the winter-term by invitation only.
 Students in 10th-12th grade have a more rigorous application process.

 Students in the winter-term attend their sending schools from September-November, enroll at KMS for December through April, and then complete their academic year with their sending schools.
-Students usually unenroll from their sending schools and integrate into KMS’ full-term curriculum.
-If your child’s sending school requires that he/she completes the exact work that is taking place while your child is at KMS, you may choose to have your child complete his/her sending school’s work while at KMS under the guidance of our instructors.
-In both enrollment scenarios, the KMS faculty works with each student-athlete to ensure that the transition back to the sending school in the spring is seamless.
+Students unenroll from their sending schools and integrate into KMS’ curriculum.

 During the winter session, there is a half-day academic schedule during the week, with the other half of the day being dedicated to individualized athletic training.
 Winter-term students benefit from the small, individualized classes and access to high quality coaching and training.
 Regular progress reports and communication are essential components of the academic program.